Last updated on April 9th, 2025 at 10:26 am

 Wild parrots also call Telegraph Hill home, however, on my multiple walks here, I have yet to see them!

-• How to get here: Walk!
-This staircase is pretty centrally located to Downtown and the Embarcadero, so walking is your best bet!
-Otherwise there is 2 hour parking on Sansome.
+- How to get here: Walk!
+This staircase is pretty centrally located to Downtown San Francisco and the Embarcadero, so walking is your best bet!
+Otherwise, there is 2-hour parking on Sansome.

-Are there any beautiful staircases in San Francisco missing from this?
-Let me know so I can go out and see them for myself!
+Are there any beautiful staircases in San Francisco that are missing from this?
+If so, let me know so I can go see them for myself!

 Like this post?
 Pin for later!